Brenda Edwards: 2010–present: Stage roles and Loose Women

 On 21 June 2010, she started her role as Killer Queen in the West End production of We Will Rock You, replacing Mazz Murray, who was on maternity leave.
 Edwards took two weeks off to appear in another West End musical, and then returned.

 In 2010, Edwards announced she would release her debut album in 2011.
 The first single from the album was titled "You Know How To Love Me", taken from the musical When Midnight Strikes by Charles Miller and Kevin Hammonds.
 It received its radio premiere on BBC Radio 2 and was released on 15 November 2010.

 In 2012, Edwards appeared as blues singer Bessie Smith in a workshop of a musical about her life.
 The following year, Edwards played Mrs Johnson in The Wright Way, a sitcom on BBC One.
 In 2014, she played a commentator only seen as a giant pair of lips in the Alan Carr interactive gameshow The Singer Takes It All.
 Between 2015 and 2016, Edwards toured the UK and Ireland in the musical Hairspray, playing Motormouth Maybelle.
 In 2017, she returned to tour the UK and Ireland again with Hairspray, reprising her role as Motormouth Maybelle.

 Between February and March 2019, Edwards was a guest panellist on ITV's Loose Women.
 She was then brought in as a regular panelist to fill in for Linda Robson.
 Robson returned in early 2020; however, Edwards has remained on the panel ever since, making weekly appearances on the show.

 In July 2019, it was announced that Edwards would be playing the lead role of Delores Van Cartier in the forthcoming UK tour and West End revival of Sister Act: The Musical, with Whoopi Goldberg confirming that the part was being revised specifically to allow Edwards to play the role after being rejected from the original UK casting for being "too old".
 (The original versions had Delores as a 23-year-old, contrary to the older character portrayed in the movie from which the musical was based.)

 In January 2021, Edwards joined the BBC's Songs of Praise.

 In June 2022, Edwards portrayed Matron "Mama" Morton in the UK tour of Chicago, as a replacement for Gemma Collins, who had been forced to withdraw from the role due to a knee injury.

 In November 2025, Edwards originated the role of Tanya in the West End production of Paddington: The Musical.

 Personal life

-Edwards had two children, Jamal (1990–2022) and Tanisha, from a previous relationship.
+Edwards has two children, Jamal (1990–2022) and Tanisha, from a previous relationship.
 Jamal was the creator of SB.TV and owned Just Jam, a subsidiary Sony record label, until his death in 2022.
 She told Coleen Nolan that he died holding her hand.
 In 2011, Edwards and Jamal featured in an advert for Google Chrome.

 Edwards has had stage III breast cancer, and survived domestic violence at the hands of a former partner.